circa1977/kilvin/README.md

 ## About Kilvin

 Kilvin CMS is a content management system built on top of the [Laravel framework](https://laravel.com).
-More details will be forthcoming (like documentation!) just as soon as I finish the darn thing.
+The project is currently in a development state and is not ready for production-usage.
+We do not suggest using this for websites at this time since major architectural changes are still possible, which could break existing functionality.

 ## Installing Kilvin CMS

 ### Server Requirements
  - PHP 7.0 or later with safe mode disabled
- - MySQL 5.5.0 or later, with the InnoDB storage engine installed
+ - MySQL 5.5.0 or later, with the InnoDB storage engine installed.
+MariaDB works too.
- - A web server (Apache, Nginx, IIS)
+ - A web server (Apache, Nginx)
  - OpenSSL PHP Extension
  - PDO PHP Extension
  - Mbstring PHP Extension